nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-The name of the corresponding Topic section in the source Consultation if it is named.
+The name of the corresponding Topic section in the source consultation if it is named.

 ### code